The incredible work of Maya Angelou is an inspiration and sets the tone for the ethos that we aim to instil within our students.

 We promote and celebrate growth mindset within the school and as Maya Angelou said,

 We may encounter many defeats but we must not be defeated.

 Head of School - Ms J Marshall-Fraser

-Being named after the great Maya Angelou means our school aspires to be successful and passionate in all areas of school life, Maya Angelou is a fantastic role model for both myself and the students.
-She was a brave, determined, creative, expressive, passionate, successful woman who strived to make a difference to our world.
+Being named after the great Maya Angelou means our school aspires to be successful and passionate in all areas of school life, Maya Angelou is a inspirational role model for both the students and I. She was a brave, determined, creative, expressive, passionate, successful woman who strived to make a difference to our world.
 These are values that we would like every Angelou student to adopt and learn from.
 We have high expectations of the students in Angelou school and rightly so as they are amazing individuals.
 I see it as my job to provide our students with a platform to be confident and happy within their learning environment so that they achieve their full potential.